coderford/hanoi_pygame/README.md

 # Towers of Hanoi - Pygame

-A visualizer for solutions of "Towers of Hanoi" puzzle
+Towers of Hanoi puzzle as a game using python3 and pygame